dotnet/corefxlab/README.md

 * **System.Time**.
 This project augments the date and time APIs in .NET.
 It adds two new core types: `Date` and `Time`.
 These types will ultimately be submited for inclusion in `System.Runtime`.

-* **System.Devices.Gpio**.
-This GPIO library contains usefull APIs to support .NET development for IoT devices like Raspberry Pi and BeagleBone Black.
-See more information about the features at [Planning.md](src/System.Devices.Gpio/Planning.md).

 More libraries are coming soon.
 Stay tuned!